Product managers are one of the most in-demand hires in business right now.

 6. What are the best product management courses and certifications?

-If you’re brand new to product management, a course or certification program is an excellent route into the field.
+If you’re brand new to the field and looking to become a product manager, a course or certification program is an excellent route into the field.
 With so many options to choose from (and lots of variation in terms of quality), it’s important to do your research before investing.

-To help you narrow it down, we’ve rounded up some of the best product management courses on the market for newcomers and career-changers.
+To help you narrow it down, we’ve rounded up some of the best product management courses on the market for newcomers and career-changers learning how to become a product manager.

 The Product Manager Certification taught by The Product School is geared towards those looking to kick-start a career in the field without any prior experience.